aixplain/model-interfaces/docs/user/README.md

 #### Load function

-Implement the load function to load all model artefacts from the model directory specified in `MODEL_URI`.
+Implement the load function to load all model artefacts from the model directory specified in `ASSET_URI`.
 The model artefacts loaded here can be used by the model during prediction time, i.e. executing run_model().
 Set the value self.ready as 'True' to indicate that loading has successfully executed.

 ```
     def load(self):
-        model_path = ModelResolver.resolve_path()
+        model_path = AssetResolver.resolve_path()
         if not os.path.exists(model_path):
             raise ValueError('Model not found')
         self.model = pickle.load(os.path.join(model_path, 'model.pkl'))